Metalnem/sharpfuzz/README.md

     several possible explanations:
 ```

-This usually happens when some of your test inputs
+This usually happens when some of your provided test
-are causing your fuzzing function to throw an exception,
+inputs cause the fuzzing function to throw an exception,
-but sometimes this can happen due to low default
+but sometimes this can happen due to low default memory
+limit (I see this very often in the cloud environment).
-memory limit.
-You can fix it by increasing the
+You can fix it by increasing the memory limit for your
-memory limit for your program to some large value:
+program to some large value:

 ```shell
 afl-fuzz -i testcases_dir -o findings_dir -m 10000 \